 I love those moments of clarity where I realize I’m lying to myself.
 It feels similar to what I imagine an out of body experience feels like.
 My face bends at myself and I snarl internally as I glare at

 Image Source When you have an ailment that you’re unsure about, what do you usually do?
 Go to the doctor?
 Hell no. Who are you kidding?
 You WebMD your symptoms and you know it.
 Don’t worry, that’s what we

 Image Source Ask any established writer how old you should be when you start “taking your writing seriously” and they’ll probably spout off something moderately inspirational and semi-arrogant.
 “Well if you just start today, then this is the correct age.”

 Image Source There’s something funny going on in the freelance writing world.
 Usually when you take massively talented people, sprinkle in an entrepreneurial drive and add extreme customer demand you get, well… a room full of ballers making dollars.

-The convertible top folds down and tucks away as the car backs out of the driveway.
+Image Source The convertible top folds down and tucks away as the car backs out of the driveway.
 The wind instantly fills your hair, lifting every strand deliberately off your scalp.
 Your hand scoops the air in an unplanned rhythm.
-And you’re off to a destination separated only by land.